federatedops/GroupVAN-SDK/README.md

 ### Reporting Security Vulnerabilities

-If you discover a security vulnerability, please email security@groupvan.com instead of using the issue tracker.
+If you discover a security vulnerability, please contact your GroupVAN Integration Specialist instead of using the issue tracker.

 ### Best Practices